 - better texture- a much smoother texture

-- avoid the paste from drying after being cooled and help to keep the original texture for a longer time.
+- Avoid drying the paste after cooling it, and it helps keep the original texture longer.

 Instructions